Genetics For Herpers

 Genetics For Herpers is a great way to learn genetics.
 This book starts with the basics and teaches everything you need to know in order to understand the role that genetics plays in breeding.
 The book is 84 pages (7½" x 5½") and includes over 120 illustrations plus a glossary.
 Click here to learn more or order.

-Homozygous for Hypomelanism, a recessive trait.
+Homozygous for "Orange Ghost" Hypomelanism, a recessive trait and Champagne, a codominant trait.
 Completely lacking any true black pigment in the epidermal layers, with traces remaining in some of the deeper layers.
-Shed skins lack all pigmentation.
-This gives the snake a pale 'ghostly' coloration.
-A 'must have' for enhancing other morphs by lightening the colors to create 'Honeybees', 'Caramel Glows', etc. Ours are proven compatible with common bloodlines, such as 'Orange', 'Butterscotch', 'Yellow', etc. Click here to learn more/see adults.
+When combined with the near patternless Champagne trait, the colors really shine!
+These are simply stunning snakes...
+Click here to learn more/see adults.

 Heterozygous for Mojave, Spider, and Pinstripe, one codominant trait and two dominant traits.
 The combination of Spider and Mojave creates the lovely Mojave-Spider, but adding Pinstripe into the equation just tosses this lovely snake over the top.
 With the spinner patterning accentuated by the golden background color of the Mojave, the results are incredible!
 Click here to learn more/see adults.